colinleach/r_concepts/concepts/basics/about.md

 ## Variables and assignment

-R is a dynamically typed language, so in general it is not necessary to specify the type of a variable.
-The default type is `numeric`, usually implemented as a double-precision float.
+R is a dynamically typed language, so in general it is not necessary to specify the class of a variable.
+The default class is `numeric`, usually implemented as a double-precision float.
 To force use of long-storage integers use a `L` suffix:

 ```R
 > class(50)